Core Management Group

 Katie is currently a Regional Chair for the biomass and wastes special interest group of the Fuel and Energy Research Forum and is a committee member of the IChemE Clean Energy Special Interest Group.

-Katie is Topic Group Representative for Pre-treatment and Conversion.
+Katie is Topic Group Representative for Pre-treatment and Conversion, and Vectors.

 Robert Holland – University of Southampton